 Professional Installation (Recommended)

-After 40 years of installing alarm systems in New Jersey, here's our recommendation process:
+After 41 years of installing alarm systems in New Jersey, here's our step-by-step recommendation process:

 Assess Your Property

 Count entry points (doors, windows, garage).
 Identify high-risk areas.
-Consider your neighborhood's crime statistics.
-Most homes need 6-12 sensors.
+Consider your NJ neighborhood's crime statistics.
+Most NJ homes need 6-12 sensors.
+Businesses typically need 10-30+ depending on size.

-Professional monitoring is essential for emergency response and insurance discounts.
+Professional monitoring is essential for emergency response and NJ insurance discounts.
 UL-Listed monitoring centers provide the fastest dispatch times.
+Self-monitoring saves money but does not qualify for most insurance discounts.

 Will you add cameras, smart locks, or access control systems later?
 Choose a system that can grow with your needs without replacing equipment.